sigmdel/GNATS/README.md

 Edit [secrets.h.template](src/secrets.h.template) and save it as `secrets.h` in the `src` directory before compiling the firmware.
 Of course this is not necessary if an Ethernet module is used to connect GNAT to the local network.

-Replacing Wi-Fi with an Ethernet connection has been tested on an Az-Delivery ESP32 Devkitc-v4 board connected to the GPS module module without the optional DS3231 RTC and OLED display only.
-While the 10 Mbs wired connection does work, there is no appreciable improvement in the accuracy of GNATS.
+Replacing Wi-Fi with an Ethernet connection has been tested on an Az-Delivery ESP32 Devkitc-v4 board connected to the GPS module without the optional DS3231 RTC and OLED display only.
+While the 10 Mb/s wired connection does work, there is no appreciable improvement in the accuracy of GNATS.

 ## Licence